score-spec/docs/content/en/docs/get started/score-helm-hello-world.md

             - while true; do echo Hello World!; sleep 5; done
 ```

-**Results** You've successfully created a Hello World application in Score and created a `deployment.yaml` file for Kubernetes.
+**Results** You've successfully defined a Hello World Workload in `score.yaml` and created a `deployment.yaml` file for Kubernetes via the score-helm Implementation.